Oranges and the Mind-Altering Power of Vitamin C

 Monday, August 6th, 2018 @ 15:45

-How the fuck did I get here?
+How did I get here?
 What was I thinking?
 Nobody ever warns you about the psychological difficulties of life in the Peace Corps.
 I knew it was going to be hard; I assumed I would get some rare tropical parasite.
 But I wasn't prepared for the isolation.
 Here I am, sitting on my porch, alone inside my head, watching as the light blinks red on my satellite phone.
 The constant nagging of my own expectations driving me insane.
 "You're not doing it right!
 Do it better."
 Do what better?
 I don't understand what's expected of me.
 I'm not necessary; my community doesn't need me.
 I'm so fucking lost.
 I don't know what to do...
 Hang on, someone's calling my name...

 Monday, August 6th, 2018 @ 21:57

 The chiquillos and muchachitas came over to my house around 4pm.
 The six students in eighth grade had an assignment for science class about organic fertilizer and their younger siblings had tagged along to climb the orange tree in my front yard, and harvest as many oranges as they could reach.
 I got very excited that someone wanted my help with something, so I brought all of my agriculture books out onto the porch and we flipped through the pages together, looking at the pictures.
 I could've talked to them for hours about Rodale's Book of Composting; but, I know it would have gone over their heads.
 As I started thinking out loud about macro and micro nutrients and the importance of the carbon/nitrogen ratio, I could see that I was going beyond the scope of their assignment.